 (1) The Minister is to carry out a review of the operation and effectiveness of the amendments made by this Act as soon as is practicable after the expiration of 3 years from the commencement of section 1 of this Act.

 (2) The Minister is to prepare a report based on the review made under subsection (1) and, as soon as is practicable after the report is prepared, is to cause it to be laid before each House of Parliament.

-4 On the date as at which this compilation was prepared, the Water Services Legislation Amendment and Repeal Act 2012 s.
-217 had not come into operation.
-It reads as follows:

-217. Home Building Contracts Act 1991 amended

-(1) This section amends the Home Building Contracts Act 1991.

-(2) In section 9(1):

-(a) in paragraph (c) delete “Water Act,” and insert:

-Water Services Act 2012 section 82,

-(b) in paragraph (d) delete “under the Water Act by the Water Corporation (established by the Water Corporation Act 1995)” and insert:

-by a licensee under the Water Services Act 2012 section 82

-(3) Delete section 9(6).